fqqlsun/LEAF_production/docs/user_manual.md

 Go to [Prepare Environment](/docs/prepare_environment.md) to get the detailed steps for fullfilling these prerequisites.

-## 2. Run LEAF Production Tool from Jupyter Notebook
+## 2. Run the LEAF Production Tool from Jupyter Notebook

 It is recommanded to run LEAF production tool using a Notebook comes with LEAF production tool package.
 To do so, follow the next steps: